 - Pain at the site of recent surgery that gets worse (especially if fever is present)

 Nervous system symptoms depend on the location of the abscess and may include:

 - Decreased ability to move any part of the body

 - Loss of sensation in any area of the body, or abnormal changes in sensation

 Exams and Tests

-The health care provider will perform an exam to look for a loss of functions such as movement or sensation.
+The health care provider will perform a physical exam to look for a loss of functions, such as movement or sensation.